milkbottledude/woodlands-jb_tracker/Documentation_backup.md

 Based on the EDA I did in [Chapter 3.2](#32-exploratory-data-analysis-eda), the congestion patterns for the road to Woodlands is certainly more inconsistent.
 The JB road model is nearly there but the Woodlands one needs some serious tinkering 🔧, and perhaps more training data for it to better generalise to the unpredictable nature of the traffic jams coming into Woodlands Checkpoint from JB.

-Now lets see whether the new features will help to bring down the loss values 📉.
-I hope they do, otherwise all that feature engineering would have been a big waste of time.
+Now lets see whether the new features will improve the loss values.
+I hope they do, otherwise it would have been a big waste of time.

 We will test them in the python file [Predicting_with_RFR.py](python_scripts/Predicting_with_RFR.py), as I think I've made too many python files.